Do Garmin Watches Track Blood Pressure? (2023 Updated)

 There are two primary reasons behind the disbar of blood pressure features in Garmin watches.

-In a nutshell, you can say that Garmin is not a health-tracking gadget.
-Instead, it’s a fitness and performance-tracking gadget.
-You will find many training-related features like VO2 max, training load, recovery time, elevation tracking, GPS, etc.
+You will find many training-related features like VO2 max, training load, recovery time, elevation tracking, GPS, etc on Garmin watches.

-Although Garmin has a few health-related features like HR sensors, sleep tracking, stress tracking, etc., the brand doesn’t invest in bid-budget health features like ECG and blood pressure monitoring.
+Although Garmin watches has a few health-related features like HR sensors, sleep tracking, stress tracking, etc., the brand doesn’t invest in bid-budget health features like blood pressure monitoring.

 2- Making a Blood Pressure Smartwatch Is Not A Easy Job